Divorce is rarely easy and the process has been made even more complicated during the pandemic.

 Learn how we can help you

 At Vesta we are a group of divorce professionals with a New Vision for Divorce.
 We have built a better way for people to navigate the divorce process by providing access to expert guidance, professional counseling, and a community of support before, during, and after divorce.

 Learn What We Do

-Our localized Hubs in Arizona, California, Massachusetts, Rhode Island, Pennsylvania, South Carolina, and Washington offer no-cost events, concierge services, and vetted professionals from the range of services needed during divorce, including emotional, legal, financial, real estate, wellness, mortgage specialists, and more.
+Our localized Hubs in Arizona, California, Colorado, Illinois, Massachusetts, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, and South Carolina offer no-cost events, concierge services, and vetted professionals from the range of services needed during divorce, including emotional, legal, financial, real estate, wellness, mortgage specialists, and more.